space-ros/demos/canadarm2/README.md

 To start the demo, there are few dependencies that need to be installed.
 The following steps will guide you through the installation process.

-1. You will need ROS Humble on your host system.
-If it is not already installed, you can follow the instructions [here](https://docs.ros.org/en/humble/Installation.html).
-2. You will need Gazebo Sim installed on your system.
-If not, you can follow the instructions [here](https://gazebosim.org/docs/all/getstarted/).
-3. You will need docker installed on your system.
+1. You will need docker installed on your system.
 If not, you can follow the instructions [here](https://docs.docker.com/get-docker/).
-4. Install xterm for running the demo.
-You can install it using the following command.
-    ```bash
-    sudo apt-get install xterm
-    ```

 ### How to run the demo